AghnatHs/FinTekk/README.md

 ## FinTekk
-FinTekk is a daily financial management application, users can see how their income and expenses are every day.
+FinTekk is a daily financial management application, users can see how and where their income and expenses are every day.

 ### Flutter Tech Stack
 - [Flutter](https://flutter.dev/ "Flutter")